 After the war, Mr. Zaret continued his collaboration with Joan Whitney and Alex Kramer.
-They wrote 33 songs together, including "No Other Arms, No Other Lips" (recorded by The Chordettes and Slim Whitman); "You'll Never Get Away" (recorded by Louis Prima with Gia Maione, Sam Butera & The Witnesses, and Teresa Brewer); "So Long For A While" (theme song for "Lucky Strike Hit Parade" for about 15 years); and the two songs ("It All Comes Back to Me Now" and "There I Go") mentioned above.
+They wrote 33 songs together, including "No Other Arms, No Other Lips" (recorded by The Chordettes Listen and Slim Whitman); "You'll Never Get Away" (recorded by Louis Prima with Gia Maione, Sam Butera & The Witnesses Listen, and Don Cornell and Teresa Brewer); "So Long For A While" (theme song for "Lucky Strike Hit Parade" for about 15 years) Listen; and the two songs ("It All Comes Back to Me Now" and "There I Go") mentioned above.
 In 2008, "There I Go" was inducted into the Canadian Songwriters' Hall of Fame.

 Mr. Zaret's most prolific collaboration was with Lou Singer.
 Their first hit was "One Meatball."
 In 1944, the Andrews Sisters had a hit recording, Josh White's recording sold a million copies, Josh White featured it at Cafe Society Uptown while Jimmy Savo featured it at Cafe Society Downtown, and Josh White and his son ( Josh White Jr.) recorded it for Armed Services Radio.
 Dave Van Ronk has also recorded it Listen.
 In 1947, they wrote Patrick Henry and the Frigate's Keel: A Musical Legend by Howard Fast, based on the novel by Howard Fast Listen.
 In 1958, they wrote a set of 4 songs ("Radio Free Europe," "Crusade for Freedom," "March of the Truth Dollars," and "Freedom is not Free") for the Crusade for Freedom fund raising campaign for Radio Free Europe.
 They also wrote "I Spoke to Jefferson at Guadalcanal"; "The Great American Assembly Line"; "Israel's Freedom Ballad;" "My Lily and My Rose;" "The Lass with the Delicate Air" (recorded by Josh White Listen, and a variation on an old English song by Michael Arne); "Listen to the Green Grass Growing;" "Atom and Evil" (recorded by The Golden Gate Quartet) Listen; "On This Day;" "Young and Warm and Wonderful" (recorded by Gene Pitney, Tony Bennett Listen, James Darren, and Eddie Adams Jr.); and hundreds of Little Songs, including Ballads for the Age of Science and It Could be a Wonderful World, and Zoom a Little Zoom.